40 Best PHP Interview Questions and Answers To Get Started

 - This is often asked to test your understanding of string functions.

-If you’re looking to strengthen your PHP fundamentals through self-paced learning, then GUVI’s PHP Certification Course is the right choice for you.
+If you’re looking to strengthen your PHP fundamentals through self-paced learning, then HCL GUVI’s PHP Certification Course is the right choice for you.

 Advanced-Level PHP Interview Questions and Answers